ikemHood/bsv-faucet/README.md

 - Node.js
 - A Vercel Account (to set up a free Postgres database and deploy the app)
-- A GitHub Account (to create an OAuth app)

 ## Getting Started